 Whether you have a modern or older Metro wood fire, maintaining it regularly to the manufacturer’s instructions is important to maintain its safety, performance and longevity.
 Most wood burners and flue systems have parts that are designed to be replaced or cleaned periodically.
 It is also not uncommon to find wood burners that have been damaged due to deferred maintenance or improper use.

+All other Metro fires are coated with vitreous enamel.
 Vitreous enamel is extremely durable and designed to last the life of the appliance.
-As vitreous enamel is glass, a solid, heavy or sharp object dropped or banged against a panel could chip the enamel surface.
+As vitreous enamel is glass, a solid or heavy object dropped or banged against a panel could chip the enamel surface.

-All model Metro’s can be easily cleaned with a soft cloth when the appliance is not operating.
+All model Metro fires can be cleaned with a soft cloth when the appliance is not in operation.
 Do not use abrasive or solvent based cleaning agents.

 Providing your fuel is properly seasoned, under normal operating conditions the air-wash design of the Metro’s firebox will keep the door glass clear.
-If the glass requires cleaning you may use either a razor blade scraper or wet newspaper dipped in ash rubbed on the glass.
+If the glass requires cleaning you may use either a razor blade scraper or crumpled wetted newspaper dipped in wood ash rubbed over the glass.
 If your door glass breaks it must be replaced with 5mm thick ceramic glass which is available from your local Metro retailer.

 Door seals and adjustment